KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+6. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MyStandings by vincep5](https://github.com/vincep5/MMM-MyStandings)